regen-network/cosmosd/README.md

 * `DAEMON_NAME` is the name of the binary itself (eg. `xrnd`, `gaiad`)
 * `DAEMON_ALLOW_DOWNLOAD_BINARIES` (optional) if set to `on` will enable auto-downloading of new binaries (for security reasons, this is intended for fullnodes rather than validators)
+* `DAEMON_RESTART_AFTER_UPGRADE` (optional) if set to `on` it will restart a the sub-process with the same args (but new binary) after a successful upgrade.
+By default, the manager dies afterwards and allows the supervisor to restart it if needed.
+Note that this will not auto-restart the child if there was an error.

 ## Folder Layout